ech4/Patch_Image_Analysis/README.md

 # Patch_Image_Analysis
-Find flower patch size and density from an image
+# Find flower patch size and density from an image
+# Written for Python 3.5